richard-smith-67/searchapiapp/README.md

 ### Using the application

-This application is dependent upon an api located here: https://github.com/richard-smith-67/SearchApi
+This application is dependent upon the .NET Core API located here: https://github.com/richard-smith-67/SearchApi

 Please follow the instructions for setting up the api and then test it according to the following criteria: